biicode/docs/biicode/definitions.rst

 Workspace
 ^^^^^^^^^

-This is a **special folder** which is created on your system during the :ref:`installation process <installation>`.
+This is a **special folder** which is created on your system during the :ref:`installation process <first_steps>`.
 The concept is pretty much the same as in IDEs; **the place where all your projects —which in biicode terminology are called hives— are located**.
 The workspace contains all your code and related metadata, so keep it private under your system user account, and do not share it with untrusted people.

 Simply speaking, your workspace **will hold your hives**, or projects.